-- 2.1 Government Guidance for the public on the phased return of outdoor sport and recreation was updated on 1st October and may be seen here.
-This states that organised sporting or other fitness related activities are allowed (including personal training or coaching) in groups of more than 6.
-This can be in any place, indoors or outdoors, other than a 'private dwelling' a term which includes most outdoor space such as a garden. - 2.2 These activities need to be organised by a National Governing Body (like PE), club, registered instructor/coach, business or charity.
-In all cases, the organiser must conduct a risk assessment and take all reasonable steps to limit transmission of the coronavirus by reference to that risk assessment and all relevant COVID-19 Secure guidance.
-Personal trainers/coaches should follow the guidance on organising outdoor sport and physical activity events. - 2.3 It is important to note that we have been advised by Sport England that the definition of a 'club' is not limited to those clubs that are members of a National Governing Body like PE.
-It is a matter for non-affiliated clubs, leagues or other organisations playing our sport to demonstrate that they are properly constituted and are engaged in 'formal' play. - 2.4 When participating in organised sport, you must not mingle in groups of more than 6 before and after the activity.
+- 2.1 Government Guidance for the public and sports providers for grassroots sports was published on 23rd March 2021 and can be seen here.
+This states that from 29th March, the rules on social contact will change.
+People will not be required to stay at home and will be permitted to meet outdoors in groups of up to 6 people, or as a group of two households, for exercise or recreation. - 2.2 Outdoor sport for adults and children is permitted in larger numbers, provided it is formally organised (for example, by a national governing body or a qualified instructor see the section on understanding 'organised sport' for more information) and follows COVID-secure guidance. - 2.3 In all cases, any individual or body seeking to organise formal sport must conduct a risk assessment and take all reasonable steps to limit transmission of the coronavirus by reference to that risk assessment and all relevant COVID-19 Secure guidance. - 2.4 It is important to note that we have been advised by Sport England that the definition of a 'club' is not limited to those clubs that are members of a National Governing Body like PE.
+It is a matter for non-affiliated clubs, leagues or other organisations playing our sport to demonstrate that they are properly constituted and are engaged in 'formal' play. - 2.4 When participating in organised pétanque, you must not mingle in groups of more than 6 (or two households) before and after the activity.
 If an organiser is not able to ensure that no mingling takes place between sub-groups of no more than 6 (including when arriving at or leaving activity or in any breaks or socialising) then such events should not take place.
-Attendees must avoid social interaction with anyone outside the group they are with, even if they see other people they know, at all times during their visit. - 2.5 Our Guidelines should always be read alongside current UK Government Guidance which taken together, sets out mitigations, how our sport intends to operate and the adaptations we recommend so that playing safely is the number one priority.
+Attendees must avoid social interaction with anyone outside the group they are with, even if they see other people they know, at all times during their visit. - 2.5 Our Guidelines should always be read alongside current UK Government Guidance which taken together, sets out mitigations, how our sport intends to operate and the adaptations we recommend so that playing safely is the number one priority. - 2.6 Although we will always seek to update our Guidelines as UK Government Guidance changes, we encourage anybody playing our sport to regularly check UK Government Guidance as it changes regularly. - 2.7 From 29th March there are no geographically based tiered areas which place restrictions on people travelling to and from these areas to play pétanque.
+You should still minimise travel wherever possible, but you can travel to exercise and take part in informal and organised sport, where necessary.
+You should not stay away from home overnight for sport and physical activity.